= Top southern state

 U.S. Department of Education.
 (2017).
 Supporting the Educational and Career Success of Out-of-School Youth under WIOA.
 Washington, DC: Office of Career, Technical, and adult Education, U.S. Department of Education.

-Individuals who are incarcerated and are not reported as being enrolled in school or working will be identified as disconnected youth.
+Individuals who are incarcerated and are not reported as being enrolled in school or working will be identified as opportunity youth.